melonDS-emu/melonDS/README.md

 ## DONE

- * the game camera now can be controlled using an analog
+ * the game camera now can be controlled using an analog stick
  * the app should start with OpenGL rendering and 5x native resolution by default
  * the widescreen hack should be included by default
  * the map from the bottom screen should be cropped and placed in the top screen (when visible)